2 Markov Decision Processes

 )

-Remark 1.2 (The Bellman consistency equation for deterministic policies).
-Note that for state-dependent deterministic policies, the Bellman consistency equations simplify to
+Remark 2.3 (The Bellman consistency equation for deterministic policies).
+Note that for history-independent deterministic policies, the Bellman consistency equations simplify to

 How can we actually evaluate a given policy, that is, compute its value function?

-Recall that the Bellman consistency equations (Equation 1.2) hold for any value function.
-Suppose we replace \(V^\pi_{h+1}\) with \(v_{h+1}\) on the right-hand side.
+Recall that the Bellman consistency equations (eq.
+2.9) hold for the value functions of history-independent policies.
+So if \(v\) is close to the target \(V^\pi\), it should nearly satisfy the system of equations associated with \(\pi\).
+With this in mind, suppose we replace \(V^\pi_{h+1}\) with \(v_{h+1}\) on the right-hand side.
 Then the new right-hand side quantity,

 can be thought of as follows: we take one action according to \(\pi\), observe the immediate reward, and evaluate the next state using \(v\).
-This gives us an updated estimate of the value of \(V^\pi_h(s)\) that is at least as accurate as applying \(v(s)\) directly.
+This is illustrated in fig. 2.6 below.
+This operation gives us an updated estimate of the value of \(V^\pi_h(s)\) that is at least as accurate as applying \(v(s)\) directly.

 graph LR